asterics/node-utils/README.md

 # node-utils

-node-utils is a collection of methods tools for node.js, with the purpose of ensuring cross-platform support (Windows/Linux/OS X).
+`node-utils` is a collection of methods tools for node.js, with the purpose of ensuring cross-platform support (Windows/Linux/OS X).

 ## Install

-Install node-utils with npm:
+Install with npm:

     npm install --save-dev @asterics/node-utils